 Major: Mathematics, Economics

-CFS Program: Field Studies in Modern Workplace
+CFS Concentration: Field Studies in the Modern Workplace

 I am currently interning at Blue Canyon Partners, a strategy consulting firm in Evanston, Illinois.
 Last year, I was looking for some internship experience to give me more insight into my career interests and CFS provided the perfect opportunity.

 The whole pre-application process was pretty straightforward.
 I had meetings with the program coordinator, where she went over the main internship programs available, and advised me on how to improve my resume to better highlight my skills that fit those companies’ needs.
 After some resume editing, I went on to research the companies I was most interested in.
 This, again, was made much easier due to the amount of information from evaluations done by past interns.
 This helped me choose my target companies not only through what they did, but also how they did it.
 Once I had compiled my shortlist, I sent my resume out, and waited for possible interview offers.